wakest/Awesome-Rexxit-Resources/README.md

 - [kbinStyles Magazine](https://kbin.social/m/kbinStyles) for custom CSS and JS to help improve your Kbin experience!
 - [Lemmy Deep Rounded](https://userstyles.world/style/10401/lemmy-deep-rounded) (custom CSS via Stylus)
 - [Kbin Link](https://github.com/daniel-lxs/kbin-link) (browser extension) This extension looks for Lemmy style communities and replaces them to direct you to seeing that community on your kbin instance.

-## Transparency Thoughts
-While this page outlines info about both Lemmy and kbin (and Tildes), I feel obligated to at least mention some of the reports of Lemmy's older users and devs being unfriendly towards human rights. [@feditips@mstdn.social](https://mstdn.social/@feditips) has a [writeup about it here](https://mstdn.social/@feditips/106835057054633379#.).
-I am not here to verify, dispute, or lay any other claims to Lemmy, it's community, or members.
-I'm just helping pass along information for those that find it useful.